mehutonkka/Drink-review-application/README.md

 New changes:
-- Added restrictions to givig reviews
+- Added countermeasures for CSRF voulnerability
-- Review cannot be longer than 200 characters